olcf-tutorials/HIP_from_scratch/0_vectoradd/README.md

 ## Exercises
 TODO: add exercises
 1. Try playing around with the size of the arrays, blocks, and grid size.
-2. What errors do you run into when you don't have the bounds check in the kernel.
+2. What errors do you run into when you don't have the bounds check in the kernel?